rajgulabsingh/CampusGuard/README.md

-# 🎓 VoiceIt LPU – Anonymous Student Reporting Platform
+# 🎓 CampusGuard – Anonymous Student Reporting Platform

 > Built for the EventEye Hackathon at LPU

-VoiceIt LPU is an anonymous reporting platform designed to help students securely and confidently report incidents like harassment, ragging, mental health concerns, and more — without revealing their identity.
+CampusGuard is an anonymous reporting platform designed to help students securely and confidently report incidents like harassment, ragging, mental health concerns, and more — without revealing their identity.
 This web app ensures privacy while offering a way for campus authorities to view and manage complaints efficiently.

 ---